mkmik/udig/kubecfg/README.md

 kubecfg update udig.jsonnet
 ```

-When you're happy with it we recommend you replace `master` with the current commit SHA of the udig repo.
+When you're happy with it we recommend you replace `main` with the current commit SHA of the udig repo.